darkmavis1980/ngCookieLaw/README.md

 #### Position
 By default the banner sits on top of the viewport, to change it to be at the bottom simply add the attribute `position="bottom"` to the <cookie-law> tag.

+### Generate CSS file from SASS file
+To generate the CSS file from the SASS file simply call the grunt task *sass* with the command `grunt sass`.
+There's also a *watch* task in case the SASS file has to be edited to generate the CSS file on the fly, simply use `grunt watch`

+### Updating the CHANGELOG.md
+To update the the *CHANGELOG.md* file, you need to first update the package version on the *bower.json* and *package.json* files first, and then run the grunt command `grunt changelog`.
+This will add the version heading and links, after that you just need to write down the changes.

 ### Tests